 Cork County Council owns and manages over 7500 properties throughout the county.
-These houses may be located in estates of different sizes in towns and villages or singly in a rural areas.
-Cork County Council has a duty of care to promote the peaceful occupation of all our dwellings.
+These houses may be located in estates of different sizes in towns and villages or once-off in rural areas.
+Cork County Council has a duty of care to ensure that residents can live in peace.

-Estate Management is primarily about making local authority estates better places to live in.
-There are 5 Area Officers dealing with Estate Management, Anti-Social Behaviour and tenancy enforcement, who each deal with a designated area of the county, and carry out a range of services such as:
+Estate Management is primarily about making Local Authority estates better places to live in.
+There are Area Officers dealing with Estate Management, Anti-Social Behaviour and tenancy enforcement, who each operate in a designated area of the county, and carry out a range of services such as:

-• Advice to Tenants on all details of their tenancy and Estate Management, such as development of Residents Associations
+- Advise Tenants on all details of their tenancy and Estate Management, such as the development of Residents Associations